vinodkumartz/Thesis_Project-4thSem-M.Sc.-DS-/README.md

 This project is licensed under the MIT License.

 ## Contact
-For inquiries, contact Vinod Kumar (MSD23022) at Indian Institute of Information Technology, Lucknow.
+For inquiries, contact Vinod Kumar  at Indian Institute of Information Technology, Lucknow.
+- Eamil : imvinodkumarr@gmail.com